About CVA

 1997: Carrabassett Valley Academy expands by purchasing the Lumberjack Lodge for additional dormitory space.

-2002: On the 20th anniversary of its founding, Carrabassett Valley Academy announces plans to build a new and larger campus on 22 acres adjacent to its current location.
-The decision to expand comes in the wake of placing six skiers and snowboarders on the U.S. Olympic team and having former students Bode Miller and Kirsten Clark win medals in Olympic and world competitions.
-In all, CVA alumnae include eight Olympians, four world champions and 70 national champions.
+2002: On its 20th anniversary, CVA announces plans to build a new campus on 22 acres.
+The expansion follows the success of six skiers and snowboarders on the U.S. Olympic team and notable achievements by alumni Bode Miller and Kirsten Clark.
+CVA alumnae include eight Olympians, four world champions and 70 national champions.

-2006: Carrabassett Valley Academy alumnus Seth Wescott wins a gold medal in the initial snowboard cross event at the Winter Olympics in Torino, Italy.
+2006: CVA alumnus Seth Wescott wins a gold medal in the inaugural snowboard cross event at the Winter Olympics in Torino, Italy.

-2007: Carrabassett Valley Academy opens the first phase of its expansion, a dormitory called Murfey Hall, allowing the school to sell the Lumberjack Lodge.
+2007: The first phase of the campus expansion opens with Murfey Hall, a new dormitory, allowing CVA to sell the Lumberjack Lodge.

-2008: Carrabassett Valley Academy names the newly expanded campus in honor of H. King Cummings, a founding chair of CVA.
-Cummings developed a school that enriched the community and gave student-athletes the opportunity to reach their highest potential.
+2008: The expanded campus is named in honor of H. King Cummings, a founding chair who enriched the community and supported student-athletes.

-2016-2021: CVA, Sugarloaf, the Sugarloaf Ski Club, and other community partners continue to expand and improve training venues including terrain parks, a moguls course, a jump training site (Joanie's Jump), and a Cross Course developed by Olympian Seth Wescott ’94.
+2016-2021: Continued expansion and improvement of training venues, including terrain parks, A moguls course, Joanie's Jump, and a Cross Course developed by Olympian Seth Wescott ’94.

-2022: The grand opening of the CVA/Colby Competition T-Bar is held.
-The venue offers wider training lanes and state-of-the-art snowmaking to optimize at-home training opportunities.
+2022: The CVA/Colby Competition T-Bar opens, featuring wider training lanes and state-of-the-art snowmaking.

 Inquire